Generic Drugs

 To provide generic drugs that can be used safely, KYORIN Rimedio manufactures pharmaceuticals and provides packaging from the perspectives of medical practitioners and patients, ensuring that products are easy to use in medical institutions and meet the needs of patients taking drugs.

-To address changing business conditions, we will enhance our in-house development capabilities by strengthening our expertise, human resources, and organizational functions, with a view toward taking on challenges in new fields.
-In addition to small molecule compounds, these include highly pharmacologically active drugs, anticancer drugs, and formulations in niche areas.
+To address changing business conditions, we will enhance our in-house development capabilities by strengthening our expertise, human resources, and organizational functions to take on challenges in new fields including highly pharmacologically active drugs, anticancer drugs, and formulations in niche areas in addition to small molecule compounds, with the aim of establishing a presence as a strong generic drugs company.

-Going forward, we will advance our business to become a high-profile generic drugs company.
-In fiscal 2022, we launched eight new products with four ingredients.
+In fiscal 2023, we launched eight new products with three ingredients.

 Strengthen production and procurement systems to ensure stable supplies